uva-math/uva-math-code/undergraduate/MCLC/MCLC.md

  <li>{% include course number=2310 %}, {% include course number=2315 %}, {% include course number=3000 %}, {% include course number=3100 %}, {% include course number=3250 %}, {% include course number=3310 %}, {% include course number=3350%}, {% include course number=3351%}, and {% include course number=3354%} </li>
 </ul>

-Due to the ongoing situation with COVID-19, all MCLC sessions for the Fall 2020 semester will be held virtually, via Zoom (links found in the table below).
+Due to the ongoing situation with COVID-19, all MCLC sessions for the Spring 2021 semester will be held virtually, via Zoom (links found in the table below).
 Here are a few things that you should have in mind before joining a session:
 <ul>
  <li> In order to join an MCLC session, use a Zoom account that is associated with your UVA credentials.</li>
  <li> Join a session from a quite environment.
 If you intend to have your web camera on, make sure your surroundings and attire are appropriate.</li>